Detail of “Ants,” 50 x 50 x 15 centimeters. All photos by , © Greg Olijnyk, shared with permission

-Hordes of ants with serrated mandibles, a coiled caterpillar, and puffy white cotton-ball clouds materialize in Greg Olijnyk’s Melbourne studio.
+Hordes of ants with serrated mandibles, a coiled caterpillar, and puffy white cotton-ball clouds materialize in ’s Melbourne studio.
 The artist continues his ever-growing collection of cardboard sculptures augmented with LED lights, toothpicks, and “a lot of hours and lots of coffee.”
 His most recent works include a trio of mechanical insects presented like entomological displays, their legs and heads revealing Olijnyk’s meticulous attention to detail and devotion to rendering minuscule features.
-Keeping with the wondrous world that he’s been expanding the last few years, the artist also fashioned a “Dream Factory,” a whimsical manufacturing plant shipping out the most fantastical imaginings.
+Keeping with that he’s been expanding the last few years, the artist also fashioned a “Dream Factory,” a whimsical manufacturing plant shipping out the most fantastical imaginings.

 “Ants,” 50 x 50 x 15 centimeters